Ford Expedition: 2006

-Russian Москва-Чукотка (Moscow-Chukotka) overland expedition
+Russian Moscow–Chukotka overland expedition

-On April 12, 2006, three second-generation full-size Ford Expedition Eddie Bauer vehicles completed a 32-day overland expedition.
+On April 12, 2006, three second-generation full-size Ford Expedition Eddie Bauer vehicles completed a 32-day overland expedition from Moscow to Chukotka.
 This was a 28000 mi trip across North Asia and the Arctic Tundra.
-Six team members consisted of leaders, Alexey Mikhailov and Alexander Borodin, technical director, Andrey Rodionov, and professional off-road drivers,: Sergey Goryachev, Victor Parshikov, and Alexey Simakin.
+Six team members consisted of leaders Alexey Mikhailov and Alexander Borodin; technical director Andrey Rodionov; and professional off-road drivers Sergey Goryachev, Victor Parshikov, and Alexey Simakin.
 The route took them on permafrost and crossed the Arctic Circle twice.
 Visited landmarks included where American aviator Carl Ben Eielson was lost, and the birthplace of Russian explorer Semyon Dezhnev.
 The northernmost point on the route was latitude 69°42′ North (Pevek).
 The easternmost point visited was longitude 169°40′ West (Cape Dezhnev).
 Temperatures reached -32 F and the team encountered whiteouts and a polar cyclone.
 An estimated 200 kg of snow was removed from each of the vehicles on the following day.

 The vehicles were modified with front end guards along with front and rear utility bumpers, winches, safari roof racks, high-powered off-road lights and extra underbody plating for the engines.
 Two of the vehicles towed a dual axle utility trailer.
 Two were equipped also with caterpillar track systems supplied by Mattracks.
 The rubber track systems were only used when off-road conditions became too demanding for conventional tires.
 The rear stabilizer bar failed on both vehicles fitted with the Mattracks system.
 The vehicles were also equipped with gas stoves (to prepare food) and high-capacity auxiliary fuel tanks (mounted in the rear cargo bay) and sometimes run on poor-quality gasoline.